kai687/sphinxawesome-theme/docs/how-to/install.md

 ## Install the theme from a local directory

-If you want to modify the theme, you can clone the repository and install the cloned version as a [local Python package](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-a-local-src-tree).
+If you want to customize the theme, you can clone the repository and install the cloned version as a [local Python package](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-a-local-src-tree).